 The observed relation between acoustic backscatter strength and migratory pattern was limited only to the upper 176 m of the water column.
-Although the major density of euphausiid and copepods population reside in the surface layers during spring and summer months, it was not possible to investigate change in density as depth increases or possible descent of zooplankton to the sea floor owing to the mooring configuration.
+Although the major density of euphausiids and copepods population reside in the surface layers during spring and summer months (Pane et al., 2004) it was not possible to investigate change in density as depth increases or possible descent of zooplankton to the sea floor owing to the mooring configuration.
 This limit affects the measurements in the winter months also.
 As a consequence, the hypothesis of diapause of copepods is only based on their general behaviour.